rasmusmhl/cgau-client-adaptation/README.md

 # cgau-client-adaptation
 This is the official code for reproducing experiments from the paper [Client Adaptation improves Federated Learning with Simulated Non-IID Clients](https://arxiv.org/abs/2007.04806) (International Workshop on Federated Learning for User Privacy and Data Confidentiality in Conjunction with ICML 2020 pdf).

-*Note: this repo is actively maintained.
-For any questions please file an issue.*
+*Note: this repo is not actively maintained.
+For any questions feel free to try to file an issue, but the code is provided as is.*

 ## documentation
 We used [Weights&Biases](https://www.wandb.com/) to run and document the experiments.